atluriml/WaWe/README.md

 **Optional Nice-to-have Stories**
 * [x] users are able to see the route from their location to the restaurant's location on the Map Screen
-* [] user can shake their phone/mobile device for the roulette to start
+* [x] user can shake their phone/mobile device for the roulette to start
-* [] users can create groups and post in them to create meetups, allowing connections between each other
+* [x] users can create groups or search for an already existing group and post in them to create meetups, allowing connections between each other
-* [] incorporate data persistence into the groups feature
+* [x] incorporate data persistence into the groups feature

 ### 2. Screen Archetypes

 * Splash Screen
-   * will be displayed for 2 seconds when the app is opened
+   * will be displayed when the app is opened
 * Login Screen
-   * Users are able to login/sign-up/logout from the application
+   * Users are able to login/sign-up from the application
 * Sign Up Screen
-   * Users are able to login/sign-up/logout from the application
+   * Users are able to sign-up from the application
-* Main Screen
+* Roulette Screen
    * Users are able to add filters to the application
        * filters include: price range, cuisine, dietary restriction, location,
-* Detail Screen
+* Restaurant Detail Screen
     * Screen with the chosen restaurant
 * Map Screen
     * will include a map to showcase the route from the user's location to the chosen restaurant